Robert Fisher (New Hampshire politician)

 Robert Fisher is an American politician who served as a Republican member of the New Hampshire House of Representatives.
 He represented the Belknap 9 district, which includes the town of Belmont, NH and the city of Laconia, from December 2014 until his resignation in May 2017.

 Political career

 In 2012, Robert ran as a Democrat for the New Hampshire House of Representatives, but was unsuccessful.
 In 2014, he ran for the House of Representatives again, this time as a Republican.
 He won the 2014 election, and was re-elected in 2016.

 As a representative, he served on no committees by his own request.

-After the discovery he founded and moderated the controversial subreddit r/TheRedPill, Fisher resigned on May 17, 2017.
+After the discovery that he founded and moderated the controversial subreddit r/TheRedPill, Fisher resigned from political office on May 17, 2017.